Home | Research | Visitor's Center | Cemeteries | Surnames | Towns | Queries

 Other Ideas???

-3. History or Family Association Web Page.
-If you have your own genealogy web page, especially one with historical information or a single surname site, please be sure to let me know!
+3. History or Family Association Web Page If you have your own genealogy web page, especially one with historical information or a single surname site, please be sure to let me know!
 History pages and Family Associations or Single Name sites will also be listed on the Research page as well as in the Surname Registry.
+If you find a Bamberg County site that should be listed, please let me know!

 4. Take Photographs If you live in the area or will be visiting soon, please consider taking photographs for upload to the Bamberg County site (you may want to check to see what's already been done).
-If you have a digital camera, please edit the images so that they are a reasonable size for e-mail (under 65K).0-60K, one image per e-mail message, but if you know how to get the images under 60K, that is perfect for uploading to the web site.
+Please let me know before emailing images, especially if they are a large file size.
+If you prefer to mail them on a CD, just e-mail me and I'll give you my mailing address.

 5. Transcribe Cemetery Records.
 Help us get free information on the Internet by transcribing cemetery records.
 This can be from actual tombstone transcriptions or from church records.
 Be sure to call the church in advance.
 If you visit in person, be sure to take a couple of photographs!
 See Cemeteries to see which ones have been done.